JHGuitarFreak/UQM-MegaMod-Archived/README.md

-# The Ur-Quan Masters HD Mega Mod
+# The Ur-Quan Masters MegaMod
-A fork of The Ur-Quan Masters HD with added options, cheats, enhancements, and other modifications.
+A fork of The Ur-Quan Masters with added options, cheats, enhancements, and other modifications.

 ## Changes from the original